ajinkyakadu/DynamicXRayCT/README.md

 ## 💡 Contributions and Feedback
 Please contact [Ajinkya Kadu](https://ajinkyakadu.github.io/) for any questions.
 We welcome contributions and feedback from the community.
-Please do not hesitate to get in touch.
 We invite you to:

 - 🐛 Report Issues
 - 🌟 Suggest Enhancements